hassan-ak/learn-applied-generative-ai-fundamentals/00_what_is_generative_ai/readme.md

 6. **Coreference Resolution (WinoGrande):** Evaluates the model’s ability to resolve ambiguous pronouns in sentences.

 ### Benchmark Performance Estimates

 These are typical performance ranges for the LLMs in question, based on publicly available data and typical performance metrics:

-## Benchmark Performance Estimates

-These are typical performance ranges for the LLMs in question, based on publicly available data and typical performance metrics: